 If you're shopping for a new mattress and want to avoid this situation, fiberglass-free mattresses are easier to find than they used to be — and you don't have to spend $4,000 to get one.
 The challenge is that brands using fiberglass don't advertise it, so you have to know how to look.

 The simple test.
 Before you buy anything, find the full materials list on the manufacturer's website.
 Search for the words fire barrier, fire sock, flame barrier, or flame retardant.
 If the description names a specific non-fiberglass material — wool, viscose rayon, modacrylic, aramid — you're fine.
-If it says "non-toxic fire barrier" or "proprietary blend" without specifics, that's a yellow flag worth following up on.
-A brand that won't answer in writing is telling you something.
+If it says "non-toxic fire barrier" or "proprietary blend" without specifics, that's a yellow flag: follow up in writing before you buy.

 The certifications that prohibit fiberglass.
 None of these certifications allow fiberglass in their certified products: